watzon/goshot.nvim/README.md

 use({
     "watzon/goshot.nvim",
     cmd = "Goshot",
+    config = function()
+        require("goshot").setup({
+            binary = "goshot",     -- Path to goshot binary (default: "goshot") auto_install = false,  -- Automatically install goshot if not found (default: false) })
+    end,
 })
 ```

-## Usage
+## Commands

-The plugin provides the following command:
+The plugin provides the following commands:

 - `:Goshot [options]` - Create a screenshot of the current buffer or visual selection.
 Since it uses the `goshot` binary, any options supplied in your config file will be used, leading to more reproducible screenshots.
 See the [goshot wiki](https://github.com/watzon/goshot/wiki/Configuration) for more details.

+- `:GoshotInstall` - Install or update the goshot binary.
+This will download the latest release from GitHub and install it in your Neovim data directory.

 ### Examples